If you think your B2B brand can approach PR the same way as any other brand, you’re wrong.

 Competitive landscape analysis

 Take the time to truly understand the strengths and weaknesses of your competitors and the greater industry landscape.
-Assess their media, target audiences and campaigns to better guide your PR strategy.
+Assess their media, target audiences and campaigns to better guide your strategic PR strategy.

 What conversations are you seeing your competitors take part in?
 What types of media are most popular with the audiences you’re trying to reach?
 Taking those things into account can help you when it comes to targeting outlets and clarifying your message.